 We have to start taking choking risks just as seriously.
 The truth is choking deaths are preventable.
 Does your family or workplace have a fire emergency plan?
 Smoke alarm?
 Fire extinguisher?
 AED?
 It makes sense to include the Dechoker as part of that preparedness plan.

-The good news is Dechoker is easy to operate and can be used on anyone 12 months old and up.
-To learn more and shop now, click here.
+The good news is Dechoker is easy to operate and can be used on anyone 12 months old & up.
+Learn about how the Dechoker works here or click here to shop and add the life-saving Dechoker to your first-aid kit.

 Comments will be approved before showing up.